 Scranton Brass Seminar

 The Scranton Brass Seminar is an intensive non-curricular one week summer seminar focusing on various elements of brass playing.
-Application for enrollment is open to senior high school, college and university, and adult amateur and professional brass players, as well as to instrumental music teachers.
+Application for enrollment is open to senior high school (age 16 and up), college and university, and adult amateur and professional brass players, as well as to instrumental music teachers.

-Activities include masterclasses, clinics, special topics presentations, solo & improvisation coaching, small brass ensemble playing, and brass orchestra, as well as a final performance.
-Presenters/clinicians include experts in a variety of areas of brass playing, including not only nationally renowned brass players/teachers, but also conductors, accompanists, psychologists, and physicians with special expertise in working with musicians.
+Activities include masterclasses, clinics, special topics presentations, solo & improvisation coaching, small brass ensemble playing, and brass orchestra.
+Presenters/clinicians include experts in a variety of areas of brass playing, including not only nationally and internationally renowned brass players/teachers, but also conductors, accompanists, psychologists, and physicians with special expertise in working with musicians.

 Timothy E. Smith